alphalon/kotlin-scripting/README.md

 - File includes for sharing non-deployed code among scripts
 - Specification of JVM command line arguments

 This project has been designed to make using kscript easier without limiting the features or flexibility it provides.
-For example, scripts can still be run directly from the command lime while utilizing this scripting library.
+For example, scripts can still be run directly from the command line while utilizing this scripting library.

 ## Scripting Framework

 The primary purpose of this framework is to provide a wrapper script, named `ko.sh`, that locates and executes Kotlin scripts.
-The first argument, which specifies the command or script to execute, is matched against the Kotlin scripts from multiple directories through a search path to well-known locations within a repository, project, or home directory.
+The first argument, which specifies the command or script to execute, is matched against Kotlin scripts through a search path created from multiple directories to well-known locations within a repository, project, or home directory.

-This framework also makes it easy to document and discover the commands that are available for a particular context determined by the current directory.
+This framework also makes it easy to document and discover the commands that are available for a particular context which is determined by the current directory.

 This document assumes the existence of a symlink or alias, named `ko`, that references this project's `ko.sh` shell script, and this will be used throughout this document.